Mesh Augmentation of LoRaWAN-based IoT Networks: Background

+LoRaWAN is a Low Power Wide Area Network (LPWAN) protocol that enables low-power Internet-of-Things (IoT) \textit{end devices} (EDs) to connect to network and application \textit{servers} on the Internet via one or more \textit{gateways}.
+LoRaWAN consists of two inter-related but distinct technologies: (1) LoRa ("Long Range"), a proprietary physical layer technology developed by Semtech Corporation for optimal long-range low-power operation; and (2) LoRaWAN, an open standard consisting mainly of a Medium Access (MAC) protocol that specifies the procedures for an end device, gateway and servers so that independent implementations can interoperate.
+The LoRaWAN specification is maintained by the LoRa Alliance~\cite{loraallianceTS001104LoRaWAN}.
+LoRaWAN devices are designed to operate autonomously for years.
+Other prominent LPWAN standards include NB-IoT~\cite{rohdeschwarzNarrowbandIoT}, LTE-M~\cite{LTE-M} and Sigfox~\cite{sigfoxSigfoxDevice}.
+We briefly summarize LoRa and LoRaWAN below.

-At the Physical layer, LoRa employs a proprietary variation of \textit{Chirp Spread Spectrum (CSS)} modulation~\cite{semtechLoRaLoRaWAN}, known for its resiliency under low SNR conditions.
+LoRa employs a proprietary variation of \textit{Chirp Spread Spectrum (CSS)} modulation~\cite{semtechLoRaLoRaWAN}, known for its resiliency under low SNR conditions.
 Each information symbol in CSS is represented as a signal linearly swept across an entire bandwidth $B$: $(f_{0} - \frac{B}{2}, f_{0} + \frac{B}{2})$, where $f_{0}$ is carrier frequency, and $B$ is available channel bandwidth.
-A \textit{Spreading Factor} in LoRa-CSS controls how fast the signal is changed from lower bound to the upper bound of the bandwidth and, therefore, it controls the \textit{bitrate} and the \textit{SNR robustness} of a symbol.
-The slower the frequency change, the more time and energy is spent to transmit a symbol, which increases SNR robustness, but degrades the bitrate.
-LoRa uses \textit{6 Spreading Factors}, ranging from SF7 to SF12.
+The time duration of the symbol is varied according to an index called the \textit{Spreading Factor (SF)}.
+LoRa uses 6 Spreading Factors, ranging from SF7 to SF12.
+The lower the spreading factor, the higher the bitrate but lower the resiliency of the signal.
 Depending on the region, particular frequency set and available bandwidth, SF7 and SF12 can achieve speeds of around 27~\textit{kbps} and 0.98~\textit{kbps} respectively~\cite{semtechLoRaLoRaWAN}.
 LoRa can achieve up to 15 \textit{km} range in rural areas, and 5 \textit{km} in urban environments~\cite{semtechLoRaLoRaWAN}.

+The LoRaWAN protocol is built on top of LoRa and operates over a "star-of-stars" topology, where a Network Server communicates with End Devices (EDs) (e.g. sensors/actuators) via one or more Gateways (GW) in the \textit{uplink} and \textit{downlink} directions.
+The GW is not power restricted and is equipped with a TCP/IP "backhaul" interface to communicate with the LoRaWAN Network Server.
+EDs are power-restricted devices which gather information in the field, and periodically transmit short burst data in the \textit{uplink} direction towards the GW.
+EDs have to be within 1-hop range of a GW.
+LoRaWAN networks are deployed in the unlicensed bands (e.g. 902–928 MHz in the US) and subject to duty cycle limitations.